kakoni/vscodehub/README.md

 # vscodehub
-Run VS Code using JupyterHub and dockerspawner
+Run VS Code using JupyterHub and dockerspawner.

 ## Get started